Ed-Fi-Alliance-OSS/Data-Management-Service/eng/deployment/postgresql-kafka-opensearch/README.md

     echo "wal_level = logical" >> /var/lib/postgresql/data/postgresql.conf
     ```

-3. Restart the PostgreSQL container.
+1. Restart the PostgreSQL container.
+1. Create the `edfi_datamanagementservice` database and run the DB installer.
-4. Run `setup.ps1` to inject the connector configurations into the respective
+1. Run `setup.ps1` to inject the connector configurations into the respective
    sink and source connector containers.
-5. Start the DMS and begin inserting and updating documents.
+1. Start the DMS and begin inserting and updating documents.
-6. View Kafka changes in Kafdrop and OpenSearch changes in its Dashboard
+1. View Kafka changes in Kafdrop and OpenSearch changes in its Dashboard

 Tools